ColinKennedy/auto_docstring/README.rst

+- go back and double-check the docstrings and comments for all of the sphinx-related modules.
+They could have "Google-specifc" notes in them that are no longer relevant

 - support other documentation types (sphinx, numpy, scipy, epytext)
+    - scipy
+    - numpy
+    - epytext
     - sphinx
         - add AUTO_DOCSTING_SPHINX_PARAM_SINGLE_LINE 1 / 0
           - https://www.jetbrains.com/help/pycharm/using-docstrings-to-specify-types.html
           - which lets you put it on one or two lines
+        - what about yields?
+What do you do for those?

 - allow the user to start docstrings on the next line + indentation, not the current line
  - this should work even in other documentation types